lyndoncore/lyndon/README.md

   4. Does the JS that injects prefetch resource hint inject the proper image?
   5. Does fetching main.css.gz get defered after page load?

+-  On design.html:
+  1. Do links to Github still refrence the correct lines?

-2. Run through Google's Structured Data Testing Tool to validate all microdata
+- Run through Google's Structured Data Testing Tool to validate all microdata

-3. Run js through JSHint
+- Run js through JSHint

 # Post-deployment testing

+-  Are All files being served HTTPS/H2/Gzipped?

+-  Are requests hitting our CloudFront CDN?

+-  Is our service worker behaving as expected?